willowv/shift-calculator/readme.md

 ## Usage
 Ensure that your computer has Python installed by running `python --version` on the command line.

+If it does not, you can download Python here: https://www.python.org/downloads

-Download the calculateShifts.py file.
+Download the calculateShifts.py file from this repository.

+This program is run from the command line.
+It takes an input file and records the generated schedule in an output file.
 The following arguments are required:
-- Entities filename (e.g. foo.csv)
+- Entities filename (e.g. foo.csv) - this is your input file, see the requirements below for what it should look like.
 - Start date (YYYY-MM-DD)
 - Number of weeks
-- Days with shifts (e.g. fri,sat,sun)
+- Days with shifts, using lowercase, shortened day names separated with semi-colons (e.g. fri;sat;sun)
 - Minimum number of days between shifts

 For example:
 ```
-python calculateShifts.py boats.csv 2021-08-01 10 fri,sat,sun 6
+python calculateShifts.py boats.csv 2021-08-01 10 fri;sat;sun 6
 ```

 ### Entities File Requirements
 The Entities file should be a comma-separated values (CSV) file with the following columns:
 - Name
-- Group - not currently used by the program
+- Group - not currently used by the program, but will be included in the output in case you want to see how different groups are distributed in the schedule.
-- Days Unavailable - specify which days of the week this entity is unavailable.
+- Days Unavailable - specify which days of the week this entity is unavailable using lowercase, shortened day names separated with semi-colons (e.g. fri;sat;sun).

 See sampleEntities.csv for an example!